CCBR/actions/mkdocs-mike/README.md

 - `ccbr-actions-version` - Version of CCBR/actions to use.
 Default: `main`.
 - `python version` - Python version to use.
 Default: `3.11`.
 - `docs-branch` - Branch to deploy documentation to.
 Default: `gh-pages`.
-- `actor` - Username of GitHub actor for the git commit when the docs branch is deployed.
+- `github-actor` - Username of GitHub actor for the git commit when the docs branch is deployed.
 Default: `41898282+github-actions[bot]` (the GitHub Actions bot).